leesangmin4533/aaa/README.md

    ```bash
    python main.py
    ```
+   The script now also generates `module_map_main.json` summarizing the roles of key modules whenever it is executed.

 The mid-category sales automation is now executed directly from `main.py` using `modules/sales_analysis/mid_category_sales_ssv.json` to capture the dataset.